-- Apply: Apply the selected preset. - Create...: Create a new preset using the current settings. - Update...: Update the selected preset by allowing the parameter set to be modified and all the values to be updated to their current in-camera values.
-You cannot update factory-installed presets, which end with "(RED)". - Clone...: Create a new preset using the selected preset as a template. - Delete: Delete the selected preset.
+- Apply: Apply the selected preset. - Create...: Create a new preset using the current settings. - Update...: Update the selected preset by allowing the parameter set to be modified and all the values to be updated to their current in-camera values. - ▶ Clone...: Create a new preset using the selected preset as a template. - Delete: Delete the selected preset.